-During our family medicine clerkship, you’ll meet weekly for case-based discussions and didactic sessions, care for inpatients and outpatients, and have the unique opportunity to provide continuity of care to a standardized patient.
+During our clerkship, you’ll undertake case-based discussions and didactic sessions, and you’ll care for inpatients and outpatients.
+You’ll also have the unique opportunity to provide continuity of care to a standardized patient.
 Plus, if rural medicine interests you, you can gain experience treating medically underserved patients.

 During small-group discussions, our faculty cover the workup of common acute and chronic conditions in the primary care setting.